 These events took place around the same time as starting at secondary school, It was here in 1974 that Dave met his first art teacher, Bill Winspear.
 He saw that Dave had some raw ability which he encouraged.
 In 1979 the school took on a second Art teacher, Mike Cain who’s job it was to teach ceramics.
 It was with Mike’s support and encouragement that Dave gained enough confidence to apply to go to Art school.

 Although Dave made a successful career in the the communications sector he has continued to make relief sculpture and paintings.
 In the 1980s, 1990s and early 2000s Dave showed his work in a number of small exhibitions but his media career always came first.
 Then In 2016 he began doing some ceramic work with Mike Cain, and the following year they formed The Penkhull Artist Potters Association.

 “I love working with found objects.
 Sometimes they inspire or inform, sometimes I use them directly in my work to create shapes or texture.
-I am still drawn to geometric abstraction, but my influences are now wide ranging from David Smith and Mark Rothko to Neolithic hill forts and Bronze Age stone carving.”
+I am still drawn to geometric abstraction, but my influences are now wide ranging from the work of David Smith and Mark Rothko to Neolithic hill forts and Bronze Age stone carving.”